 The functions and duties performed by persons in trusted roles are distributed so that one person alone cannot circumvent security measures or subvert the security and trustworthiness of TunTrust.
-All personnel appointed to a trusted role had a background check prior to allowing such person to act in a trusted role.
+All personnel appointed to a trusted role have had a background check prior to allowing such person to act in a trusted role.
 A list of personnel appointed to trusted roles is maintained and reviewed at least annually.
 The following roles are deemed to be trusted roles:

-Validation Employees responsible for routine certification services such as customer services, Specialist document control, processes relating to Subscriber Certificate registration, generation and revocation.
+Validation Specialist Employees responsible for routine certification services such as customer services, document control, processes relating to Subscriber Certificate registration, generation and revocation.
 They are also responsible for interacting with Applicants and Subscribers, managing the Certificate request queue and completing the Certificate approval checklist as identity vetting items are successfully completed.
 A person to whom this role is assigned can be a shareholder of CA private keys activation data.
-System Administrator The System Administrator is responsible for the installation and configuration of PKI components (CA, RA,).
+Application Administrator The application administrator is responsible for the installation, configuration and operations of the applications related to TunTrust.
+System Administrator The System Administrator is responsible for the installation and configuration of the different components of the PKI (CA, RA,).
 This administrator is also responsible for keeping PKI systems updated with software patches and other maintenance needed for system stability and recoverability.
 A person to whom this role is assigned can be a shareholder of CA private keys activation data.
-System Operator The System Operator is responsible for the installation and configuration of the system hardware, including servers and different components of the Front End / Internal Support System.
-The System Administrator is also responsible for keeping systems updated with software patches and other maintenance needed for system stability and recoverability.
+System Operator The System Operator is responsible for the installation and configuration of the system hardware, including servers and different components of the Front End /

+Internal Support System.
+The System Operator is also responsible for keeping systems updated with software patches and other maintenance needed for system stability and recoverability.
 A person to whom this role is assigned can be a shareholder of CA private keys activation data.
-Application Administrator The Application Administrator is a trusted role.
-This administrator is responsible for the installation, configuration and operations of the applications related to TunTrust.
-Physical and Logical Security Officer The Physical and Logical Security Officer is a trusted role.
-This role is responsible for the installation and configuration of the physical security platforms (access control, video surveillance, IDS,) and the logical security platforms (firewalls, WAF, routers, network configuration).
+Physical and Logical Security Officer The Physical and Logical Security Officer is responsible for the installation and configuration of the physical security platforms (access control, video surveillance, IDS,) and the logical security platforms (firewalls, WAF, routers, network configuration).
 A person to whom this role is assigned can be a shareholder of CA private keys activation data.
 Auditor The Auditor is authorized to view archives and audit logs.
 The auditor is also responsible for overseeing internal compliance to determine if TunTrust is operating in accordance with this CP/CPS.
 This includes acting as internal auditor in TunTrust key ceremonies.
 A person to whom this role is assigned cannot be a shareholder of CA private keys activation data.
 Key/Ceremony Manager The Key/Ceremony Manager is responsible of conducting the key ceremonies.
-Shareholders Holders of secret shares needed to operate TunTrust CA private keys.